pipiscrew/timeline/health/foodata.md

 * find you [dietary reference intakes](https://www.nal.usda.gov/human-nutrition-and-food-safety/dri-calculator) (DRI) by USDA (change the metric system) -  ( below 18.5 = underweight | 18.5 – 24.9 = healthy weight | 25.0 – 29.9 = overweight | 30.0 and above = obesity ) [source](https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html)
   * exceeded protein (aka [non complete protein](https://pipiscrew.github.io/timeline/#/health/introduction?id=proteins)) turned to glucose (carbohydrates)
     * exceeded protein illustrated on **UREA** blood test (getting high)
 * if you need carbohydrates, at least, do it the right way.
 Stay **low carb** during the day and then have one higher carb meal at the end of the day.
 Works best in the evening, at the end of your eating window.
-Try to keep **net carbohydrates** (carbs minus fiber) less of 100 grams a day (max : two potatoes OR 1/2 cup of rice OR four apples)
+Try to keep **net carbohydrates** (carbs minus fiber) less of 100 grams a day (max : two potatoes OR two cups of rice OR four apples)
   * **protein meal** is when protein grams are equal or higher than the energy grams (fat plus net carbs)
 * always follow the **12h fasting** (example 8pm - 8am)
   * liver glycogen drops